247 Solitaire title image

 Studies also show that play-based learning processes can be more successful than more traditional teaching methods.
 Particularly, game-based learning helped test subjects use critical thinking approaches that wouldn’t be possible in a classroom setting.
 Further, there is evidence that brain teaser games can positively influence the central nervous system and decrease stress levels.
 So let’s get to playing!

-Best memory games for adults
+11 of the best online memory games for adults

 A grandmother using her phone to play solitaire